dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/loading-accounts/_index.md

 when your current session of Fusion CAC has been idle for an extended period, hit the Refresh button to update your session with recent activity.

-> [!info]
+> [!note] Avoid Browser Refresh
-> The **Refresh** button within Fusion CAC is different from the refresh button in your browser.
-It is
-> recommended that you NOT use the refresh button in your browser, as this will reload your session,
-> resulting in a loss of your work.
+The **Refresh** button within Fusion CAC is different from the refresh button in your browser.
+It is recommended that you NOT use the refresh button in your browser, as this will reload your session, resulting in a loss of your work.

 ### Loading a Specific Chart